datacarpentry/r-raster-vector-geospatial/_episodes/04-raster-calculations-in-r.md

 **R Skill Level:** Intermediate - you've got the basics of `R` down.

 <div id="objectives" markdown="1">

-# Goals / Objectives

-After completing this activity, you will:

-* Be able to to perform a subtraction (difference) between two rasters using raster math.
-* Know how to perform a more efficient subtraction (difference) between two rasters using the raster `overlay()` function in R.

 ## Things You’ll Need To Complete This Tutorial